mixer/developers/src/reference/interactive/protocol/protocol.rst

 Synchronization
 ---------------

-The state of users, controls, and scenes can be changed by both the client and the mediator in response to aggregations, where each "document" is owned by the server.
-Each time a state is changed, a new etag SHALL be assigned.
-Etags are provided as strings and should be treated as opaque tokens.
-In order to subsequently modify the state, the requesting party must present its existing etag.
+The state of users, controls, and scenes can be changed by both the client and the mediator in response to aggregations via various update calls.
+These updates have a ``priority`` value, and each packet set has a ``seq`` property for ordering purposes.
+Whenever a property on a resource is changed, it's tagged with the requester's priority and sequence number.

-Each of these built-in documents have ``meta`` properties, which is a map that can be used to nest unstructured, free-form objects that can be consumed by custom frontend controls.
-Each document in the ``meta`` property has its own etag.
+This information is used for conflict control.
+Take a set of changes :math:`A` and a new incoming set of changes :math:`B`.
+For every property that conflicts:

+ - If :math:`B.sequenceNumber > A.sequenceNumber`, then apply :math:`A`'s change;
+ - If :math:`B.sequenceNumber < A.sequenceNumber`, then pick the change with the greater priority value;
+ - If :math:`B.sequenceNumber = A.sequenceNumber \land B.priority \neq A.priority`, then pick the change with the greater priority value;
+ - If :math:`B.sequenceNumber = A.sequenceNumber \land B.priority = A.priority`, then pick :math:`B`--effectively, favor what the client gives us explicitly.
+In this scenario, a race is possible and the client will either need to correct the data at run-time or the developer will need to instrument their code with priority values such that a race does not occur.

+When priorities are not specified they MUST default to `0`.
+This can happen in custom controls and update methods the client calls which omit an explicit priority, or when the controls are first created by the server when the client connects.

 For example, a full Button control object might look something like this: